Intervention/docs/zodiac/v7/introduction/frameworks.md

 ## Laravel

-Intervention Zodiac comes with Laravel facades ...
+Although the library is framework agnostic it comes with a service provider for the Laravel Framework.
+Which will be discovered automatically and registers the calculator into your installation.

 ### Application-wide Configuration